Venice: Modern age

 The Republic of Venice lost its independence when Napoleon Bonaparte conquered Venice on 12 May 1797 during the War of the First Coalition.
 Napoleon was seen as something of a liberator by the city's Jewish population.
-He removed the gates of the Ghetto and ended the restrictions on when and where Jews could live and travel in the city.
+He removed the gates of the Ghetto and ended the restrictions on when and where Jews could live and travel within the city.

 Venice became Austrian territory when Napoleon signed the Treaty of Campo Formio on 12 October 1797.
 The Austrians took control of the city on 18 January 1798.
 Venice was taken from Austria by the Treaty of Pressburg in 1805 and became part of Napoleon's Kingdom of Italy.
 It was returned to Austria following Napoleon's defeat in 1814, when it became part of the Austrian-held Kingdom of Lombardy–Venetia.
-In 1848 a revolt briefly re-established the Venetian republic under Daniele Manin, but this was crushed in 1849.
+In 1848, a revolt briefly re-established the Venetian republic under Daniele Manin, but this was crushed in 1849.
 In 1866, after the Third Italian War of Independence, Venice, along with the rest of the Veneto, became part of the newly created Kingdom of Italy.

 From the middle of the 18th century, Trieste and papal Ancona, both of which became free ports, competed with Venice more and more economically.
 Habsburg Trieste in particular boomed and increasingly served trade via the Suez Canal, which opened in 1869, between Asia and Central Europe, while Venice very quickly lost its competitive edge and commercial strength.

-During World War II, the historic city was largely free from attack, the only aggressive effort of note being Operation Bowler, a successful Royal Air Force precision strike on the German naval operations in the city in March 1945.
-The targets were destroyed with virtually no architectural damage inflicted on the city itself.
+During World War II, the historic city was largely free from attack, with the only aggressive effort of note being Operation Bowler, a successful Royal Air Force precision strike on the German naval operations in the city in March 1945.
+The targets were destroyed with virtually no architectural damage inflicted upon the city itself.
 However, the industrial areas in Mestre and Marghera and the railway lines to Padua, Trieste, and Trento were repeatedly bombed.
 On 29 April 1945, a force of British and New Zealand troops of the British Eighth Army, under Lieutenant General Freyberg, liberated Venice, which had been a hotbed of anti-Mussolini Italian partisan activity.